oldfatcrab/PSYCH101/README.md

 - How impulses travel down the Neuron: ![travel](imgs/2b1_travel.jpg)
     - movement of ions in and out of the cell membrane is what creates the electricity and causes it to flow down the neuron (toward axon terminals)
 - Synapse: ![synapse](imgs/2b1_synapse.jpg)
-    - to simply the process:
+    - to simplify the process:
         - the action potential breaks down the vesicle containing neurotransmitters in axon terminal
         - then the neurotransmitters go through the synaptic gap
         - and it changes the ions in the next neuron